TopoSimplify/plugin/readme.md

 #### is_feature_class

-Are polylines independent or share a topological relation like contours or road network ? if `false` planar and non-planar intersections between polylines are not observed.
+A collection of polylines can be independent or share a topological relation like contours or road network.
+If `false` planar and non-planar intersections between polylines are not observed.
 If set to `true`, the relations between each feature in the class of linestrings are preserved based on options provided.

 ```text
 "is_feature_class" : false